Penn State vs. Michigan State NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Saturday's over/under is 6.8 points lower than the two team's combined 58.3 points per game average.
+- The two teams combine to score 58.3 points per game, 6.3 more than the over/under in this contest.

-- These two squads combine to surrender 41 points per game, 10.5 fewer than this contest's over/under.
+- This contest's over/under is 11.0 points greater than the 41 these two squads combine to surrender per game this season.

-- The Nittany Lions and their opponents score an average of 51.5 points per game, the same as Saturday's total.
+- Nittany Lions games have an average total of 51.5 points this season, 0.5 fewer than Saturday's over/under.

-- The 51.5-point over/under for this game is 3.8 points below the 55.3 points per game average total in Spartans games this season.
+- The 52-point over/under for this game is 3.3 points below the 55.3 points per game average total in Spartans games this season.

 Penn State Stats and Trends

-- Penn State has seven wins against the spread in 11 games this year.
+- In Penn State's 11 games this season, it has seven wins against the spread.

-- The Nittany Lions have an ATS record of 5-2 in their seven games as a favorite of 1 point or more so far this season.
+- The Nittany Lions are 5-2 ATS when favored by 1.5 points or more this season.

-- Penn State's games this year have gone over the total in only two out of 11 opportunities (18.2%).
+- Penn State's games this year have eclipsed the over/under just two times in 11 opportunities (18.2%).

-- Penn State is 4-1 against the spread and 5-0 overall in games when it puts up more than 25.5 points.
+- Penn State is 4-1 against the spread and 5-0 overall in games when it scores more than 25.5 points.

-- Penn State is 1-1 against the spread and 2-0 overall when the team amasses more than 463.2 yards.
+- In games that Penn State churns out more than 463.2 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Nittany Lions have 11 giveaways this season, while the Spartans have 17 takeaways .
+- The Nittany Lions have turned the ball over 11 times this season, six fewer than the Spartans have forced (17).

 - Find the latest spread and moneyline odds for Penn State at SISportsbook.